atomist/sdm-pack-sonarqube/README.md

 Extension Pack for an Atomist SDM to integrate [SonarQube](https://www.sonarqube.org).

 ## Usage
+This SDM pack enables you to scan your projects using SonarQube/SonarCloud.
+By default, the pack will fail your SDM goals if the scan does not pass your assigned quality gate (this behavior is configurable, see below).
+There are two scanner types available.
+The first, is the `sonar-scanner` utilty that can be used by any language.
+However, this scanner does require that you supply some configuration to the scanner in the form of a `sonar-project.properties` file (more details [here](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner)).
+Alternatively, if you are using Maven projects this pack will automatically use the Maven integrated Sonar plugin which does not require configuration in your project (the POM is used to extract the required details).

 ### Prereq
 If you are working on projects that do not use Maven, you must install the Sonar Scanner utility.
 See instructions [here](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner)